mpartipilo/tikatours_src/data/extracted/content/regions/regions/tbilisi/index.en.md

 </div>

 <div class="row content-row"><!-- 1161 (2)-->
-<div class="col-xs-12 col-sm-6 col-md-6"><!-- 1548 -->
+<div class="col-12 col-sm-6 col-md-6"><!-- 1548 -->

-Surrounded by hills, sliced in two by the Mtkvari (Kura) River, with tree\-lined boulevards, charming lanes, towering churches and pastel\-painted houses, Tbilisi is unexpectedly lovely.
+Surrounded by hills, sliced in two by the Mtkvari (Kura) River, with tree-lined boulevards, charming lanes, towering churches and pastel-painted houses, Tbilisi is unexpectedly lovely.

 Like a lovely lost kingdom, Georgia's capital city lies deep in the country's heartland, watched over by ancient towers and churches.
 The central city unfurls along Rustaveli